Corporate social responsibility

 We aim to achieve success by offering unique experiences to end consumers and delivering value to our employees, partners and investors.

 By combining dynamic design, high-quality production, solid customer understanding, and effective marketing, we have built a portfolio of premium volume brands.
 By focusing on these, we have realized how to create value over the long-term for our owners.
 We strive to anticipate consumer expectations and to continuously develop our monitoring methods to be as effective as possible.
 By maintaining a close relationship with customers and end consumers, we have the best tools to achieve commercial success and to build a solid reputation.
 Financial success enables the responsible development of our company’s business operations also in the future.

-Our company’s personnel expenses in 2018 were EUR 43 million, or 18% of turnover.
+Our company’s personnel expenses in 2019 were EUR 42 million, or 17,3% of turnover.
 Personnel expenses include wages and salaries, pension and other social expenses.
-Our company’s tax footprint in 2018 was EUR 52.5 million.
+Our company’s tax footprint in 2019 was EUR 49,3 million.
 The tax footprint includes tax revenue and tax-like payments generated for society.
 The fair payment of taxes is necessary to support the wellbeing of society.
-A total of about EUR 3.1 million was paid to owners as dividends.

 At times, our company implements operational efficiency improvement projects developed to ensure the continuity of profitable operations.
 Any headcount reductions resulting from these measures are implemented in a responsible manner and in compliance with the local legislation and good HR governance principles.